depsysinc/dsados/README.md

     * make all prototypes explicit
     * Switch all tests to test type rather than err string
 * terminal
-  * FIXME resize to not do linear search of font sizes to get proper size
+  * FIX resize to not do linear search of font sizes to get proper size
   * update scanline filter to choose a definite line as center (avoid weird moire patterns or dim renders)
   * Enable click and touch
   * Enable images